-What to expect as Moderna’s COVID-19 vaccine rolls out in Washington state
+What to expect as Moderna’s coronavirus vaccine rolls out in Washington state

 The U.S. has finalized the purchase of 200 million doses of Moderna’s vaccine and 100 million of Pfizer’s.
 Which one should people opt for?

-“Whichever they can get,” Jackson said, adding that mixing and matching was not advised.
+“Whichever they can get,” Kaiser Permanente’s Jackson said, adding that mixing and matching was not advised.

-The Modern and Pfizer vaccines probably won’t be the only games in town much longer.
+The Moderna and Pfizer vaccines probably won’t be the only games in town much longer.
 Trials on three other vaccines are underway in Seattle and across the country.
 Jackson is coordinating the local arm of the Phase 3 trial using Johnson & Johnson’s vaccine, which is unique among the major candidates in requiring only a single shot.

 Results are expected soon — accelerated by the surge in infections across the country.